Golden Gate Park: East End

 If you plan to bring 8 or more walkers to a regular tour,

 click here for more information on booking private group tours.

-The East End of Golden Gate Park holds many features and stories of its past one hundred year existence.
+The East End of Golden Gate Park holds many features and stories of its past one hundred and forty year existence.
 The Conservatory of Flowers, underground tunnels, a rock quarry, and a long gone aviary are part of its past.
 View the AIDS Memorial Grove, and the new buildings in the Music Concourse, site of the 1894 World's Fair.
 We will be walking up small hills and climbing some stairs in this two-hour walk.

 This tour is also scheduled on those dates in the calendar below (after the map) where the tour time